salihagic/rest_api_client/README.md

 Ignore all exceptions that might happen in the next request
 ```
-  restApiClient.exceptionOptions.disable();

-  //Possible errors are ignored for this request
+  restApiClient.exceptionHandler.exceptionOptions.disable();

   restApiClient.post(
     '/Products/Reviews/234',
-    data: {
-      'grade': 5,
-      'comment': 'Throwing darts is not safe but upgrading to dart ^2.12.1 is. #nullsafety'
+    data: {'grade': 5, 'comment': 'Throwing dart is not safe but upgrading to Dart 2.12.1 is. #nullsafety'},
-    },
   );

-  //Possible errors are handled for this request
   restApiClient.put(
     '/Products/Reviews/234',
     data: {